Connections are Key to Better Consumption

 G.B.: Actually, we are in a growth stage, with one of our main goals for this year being to start selling abroad.
 We believe that our business model can be replicated in other countries, so we can let the world know about our stories and products of the Rupestre artisans.
 We have been working on this project for a while and our main target markets are some Western European countries and some states in the USA.
 We have already traveled to Germany looking for possible distributors and we are about to travel to Colorado, USA.
 Also we are in conversations with a buyer in Spain.

 The products for export are the wood cutting boards, leather aprons, leather slippers, mitts and shoes.
-For the readers that are interested in distributing Rupestre products please contact us [email protected] Also I invite you to review our international catalog on our page, Issuu.
+For the readers that are interested in distributing Rupestre products please contact us at [email protected] Also I invite you to review our international catalog on our page, Issuu.

 We can also buy your product online.
 How far can you deliver?